CGCL-codes/ScalaBFS/README.md

 ## Introduction

 ScalaBFS2 is a high performance BFS accelerator built on an HBM-enhanced FPGA Chip that executes BFS algorithms in a **vertex-centered** manner.
-Running at 170\~225 MHz on the Xilinx XCU280 chip, ScalaBFS2 achieves a performance of **56.92 GTEPS** (Giga Traversed Edges Per Second), which achieves a speedup of **2.52x\~4.40x** compared to state-of-the-art work based on the same chip, and **1.34x\~2.40x** compared to Gunrock running on the Nvidia A100 GPU.
+Running at 170\~225 MHz on the Xilinx XCU280 chip, ScalaBFS2 achieves a performance of **56.92 GTEPS** (Giga Traversed Edges Per Second).

 ## Organization